f-dangel/cockpit/docs/source/introduction/good_to_know.rst

   <https://docs.backpack.pt/en/master/main-api.html#extending-the-model-and-loss-function>`_
   yourself [1]_ to activate BackPACK_.

-- Verify your model architecture is `supported by BackPACK
+- Verify that your model architecture is `supported by BackPACK
   <https://docs.backpack.pt/en/master/supported-layers.html>`_.

-- Your loss function must use ``"mean"`` reduction, that is the loss is of structure
+- Your loss function must use ``"mean"`` reduction, that is the loss is of the following structure

   .. math::